smaremanda/add-in-docs/overview/platform-overview.md

 - For Outlook add-ins, the API lets your add-in access email message, meeting request, and appointment item properties, and user profile information.
 The API also provides access to some Exchange Web Services operations.
 For more information about Outlook add-ins, see [Outlook add-ins](../outlook/outlook-add-ins.md).
 For a summary of top features of Outlook add-ins, see [Overview of Outlook add-ins architecture and features](../outlook/overview.md).

-## Understanding the runtime

-Office Add-ins are secured by an add-in runtime environment, a multiple-tier permissions model, and performance governors.
-This framework protects the user's experience in the following ways:

-- Access to the host application's UI frame is managed.

-- Only indirect access to the host application's UI thread is allowed.

-- Modal interactions are not allowed, for example JavaScript alerts aren't allowed.

-Further, the runtime framework provides the following benefits to ensure that an Office Add-in can't damage an add-in user's environment:

-- Isolates the process the add-in runs in.

-- Doesn't require .dll or .exe replacement or ActiveX components.

-- Makes add-ins easy to install and uninstall.

-Also, the runtime framework governs the use of memory, CPU, and network resources by Office Add-ins to ensure that good performance and reliability are maintained.

-For more information about the Office Add-ins privacy and security model, see [Privacy and security for Office Add-ins](../essentials/privacy-and-security.md).

-## Publishing basics

-You can publish Office Add-ins to four distribution end-points:

--  **Office Store** - This is a public marketplace that Microsoft hosts and regulates on Office.com.
-In the Office Store, developers around the world can publish and sell their custom Office solutions, and then end users and IT professionals can download them for personal or corporate use.

-    When a developer uploads an add-in to the Office Store, Microsoft validates the code.
-For example, it verifies that the add-in manifest markup is valid and complete.
-If the code is valid, Microsoft digitally signs the add-in package.
-The Office Store then takes care of the consumer download experience from discovery to purchase, upgrades, and updates.

--  **Office Add-ins catalog on SharePoint** - For task pane and content add-ins, IT departments can deploy private add-in catalogs to provide the same add-in acquisition experience that the Office Store provides.
-This new catalog and development platform enables IT departments to use a streamlined method to distribute Office and SharePoint Add-ins to managed users from a central location.

-    Add-in catalogs are available to all SharePoint 2013 customers (including Office 365 and SharePoint on-premise).
-An add-in catalog enables publishing and management of both internally created add-ins as well as add-ins that are available in the Office Store and licensed for corporate use.

--  **Exchange catalog** - This is a private catalog for Outlook add-ins that is available to users of the Exchange server on which it resides.
-It enables publishing and management of corporate Outlook add-ins, including internally created add-ins as well as add-ins that are available in the Office Store and licensed for corporate use.

--  **Network shared folder add-in catalog** - IT departments and developers can also deploy task pane and content add-ins to a central network shared folder, where the manifest files will be stored and managed.
-Users can then acquire add-ins by specifying this shared folder as a trusted catalog, or IT departments can configure this shared folder as a trusted catalog by using a registry setting.

-For more information, see [Publish your Office Add-in](../publish/publish.md).

-## Scenarios

-The following scenarios show that Office Add-ins are targeted, quick-hit add-ins that can be used to solve complex, time-consuming problems.

-These scenarios suggest ways in which you can, for example, surface line-of-business data and drive adoption of structured business processes in the familiar Office UI across multiple devices.
-They suggest how you could use an expense-managing add-in that connects Office, SharePoint, and SAP, or create an add-in that combines sales data with maps from the Bing Maps web service to create more effective sales reports.
-They show how you can unlock the return on your existing investments, such as enterprise resource planning (ERP) and customer relationship management (CRM) applications, by spending less time navigating to and from these applications from an Office client.

-Scenarios include:

--  **Translation wizard** - A Word task pane add-in that automatically translates selected text from the document language to another language selected from a drop-down list.

--  **Chart creation** - An Excel content add-in that builds a chart automatically from selected data.

--  **Third-party service integration** - A Word or Excel task pane add-in that automatically displays the Wikipedia page that corresponds to selected text.

--  **Rich mash-ups** - A Bing map content add-in in Excel that plots the offshore equipment and resource locations for a petroleum company, including getting this information in real time from the company resource-management system.

--  **Spec validation** - A section or paragraph of a design specification for an aircraft component is flagged as outdated, because a Word task pane add-in that communicates with a business system to validate the contents against the latest spec.

--  **Kicking off workflows** - An Outlook add-in can assist creating a message or meeting request based on templates, inserting meeting location details or user's choice of a signature, and attaching related documents.

--  **Order details surfaced in context** - An Outlook add-in that detects a purchase order number or customer number embedded in an email message can present details of the order or customer in the message.
-This could include an action to take, such as approval.

 ## Additional resources

 - [Office Add-ins](../overview/office-add-ins.md)